Studio glass: American Glass Schools and Studios

 The growth of studio glass led to the formation of glass schools and art studios located across the country.
 The largest concentrations of glass artists are located in Seattle, Ohio, New York, Pennsylvania and New Jersey.
 San Francisco Bay Area, Los Angeles/Orange County and Corning, New York also have sizable concentrations of artists working in glass.

 The Pilchuck Glass School near Seattle has become a mecca for glass artists from all over the world.
 Those who attend Pilchuck, either college students or established artists, have the opportunity to attend master classes and exchange skills and information in an environment dedicated solely to glass based arts.

 Pittsburgh Glass Center in Pittsburgh has residency programs for artists working in glass, as well as a facility for artists to make use of for their works.
 Pittsburgh Glass Center offers classes to the public on glassblowing and many other forms of glass art.
 Philadelphia hosts a small array of glass studios for artists that use glass.
 Home to the National Liberty Museum (featuring all exhibits by international glass artists), Philadelphia hosts the non-profit P.I.P.E. program, with residencies for artists that use glass as well as metal, electroforming on glass, and bronze casting.
 The state of Pennsylvania has a long tradition of the production of industrial glass and its influence has quickly been absorbed by artists working in glass.

-The Studio of The Corning Museum of Glass, established in 1996, is an internationally renowned teaching facility in Corning, NY.
+The Studio of The Corning Museum of Glass, established in 1996, is a teaching facility in Corning, NY.
 Classes and workshops are held for new and experienced glassworkers and artists.
 The Studio's residency program brings artists from around the world to Corning for a month to work in The Studio facilities, where they can explore and develop new glassblowing techniques or expand on their current bodies of work; recipients of the Specialty Glass Residency include Beth Lipman, Mark Peiser, Karen LaMonte, and Anna Mlasowsky.
 Artists working in The Studio have access to the collections of The Corning Museum of Glass, and benefit from the resources of the Rakow Research Library, whose holdings cover the art and history of glass and glassmaking.